Compute

 NOTE:

-The functions of voice and Lark are available only to whitelisted users.
-To use them, submit a service ticket.
+The voice function is available only to whitelisted users.
+To use it, submit a service ticket.

 -